provenance-io/docs/modules/provwasm-smart-contracts.md

 ### Mocks

-One of the benefits of ProvWasm is that it allows for robust unit testing of smart contracts before deployment to the provenance blockchain.
+One of the benefits of ProvWasm is that it allows for robust unit testing of smart contracts before deployment to the Provenance Blockchain.
 Using the types described above, a mock environment can be created so unit tests can run as if they are executing against a running blockchain.
 This allows developers to ensure their contracts are correct before having to pay fees to deploy to a network.

 ### Integrations